bxparks/AceTimeClock/README.md

 [![AUnit Tests](https://github.com/bxparks/AceTimeClock/actions/workflows/aunit_tests.yml/badge.svg)](https://github.com/bxparks/AceTimeClock/actions/workflows/aunit_tests.yml)

-The AceTimeClock library provides various `Clock` classes to retrieve and synchronize the real time clock from different sources.
-The different clock sources are converted to a 32-bit signed integer (`int32_t`) that represents the number of seconds since a fixed point in the past called the **epoch**.
-The epoch in this library is defined to be 2000-01-01T00:00:00 UTC for compatibility with the [AceTime](https://github.com/bxparks/AceTime) companion library.
+The AceTimeClock library is a companion library to the [AceTime](https://github.com/bxparks/AceTime) library.
+The AceTime library provides classes to convert between the "epoch seconds" and human-readable date/time fields.
+It also supports calculating DST shifts for all timezones in the IANA TZ database.
+This library provides various `Clock` classes to retrieve and synchronize the "epoch seconds" from external sources, such as an NTP client (ESP8266, ESP32), an SNTP client (ESP8266, ESP32) , the STM32 RTC clock (STM32), and the DS3231 RTC chip.
+The different clock sources are converted to the `int32_t` epoch seconds used by the AceTime library, using the same AceTime epoch of 2050-01-01 UTC as defined by `ace_time::Epoch::currentEpochYear()`.

 The following clock sources are supported: